marco-c/mozilla-se-research-ideas-and-docs/Ideas.md

 ### Reinforcement learning for static analysis warnings
 Static analysis tools can have false positives.
 Using reinforcement learning, we could train an agent to figure out when a warning should be shown and when it should not be shown (using information from past warnings and how developers acted on them as positive/negative reward).

+### Reinforcement learning for test scheduling
+Using reinforcement learning, an agent could be trained to choose which tests to run given a patch.
+A useless choice (a test which does not fail) could be used as a negative reward, a good choice (a test which fails) could be used as a positive reward.